Pod Deployment in Microsoft Azure

 Use this article to learn about the Azure Virtual Network (VNet) service in Microsoft Azure.
 See also Azure Virtual Network FAQs.

-Use this article to learn about virtual network peering with the Azure VNet.
+Use this article to learn about virtual network peering in Microsoft Azure.